calaldees/KaraKara/player3/README.md

 Global state (eg track list, queue, server time) is set in `src/providers/`

+## Browser compatibility

+- Should _basically_ work in any modern browser
+- Coloured subtitles only work in Chrome and Safari
+- Track pre-fetching only works in Chrome and Firefox

 ## Dev Setup

 Depending on whether you prefer Docker or Node: